fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 }
 {% endhighlight %}

-Notice that in the index's constructor, user passes the map and reduce functions as `Map` and `Reduce` properties respectively; `Map` iterates over the entire `Persons` collection and transforms each `Person` document into a `Result` instance; hence each `Result` instance contains the local person count (1) for each document; `Reduce` iterates over the Results collection produced by Map earlier and produces one `Result` instance containing the aggregate count (sum of all `Result` with the same `City` name) for each city.
+Notice that in the index's constructor, user passes the map and reduce functions as `Map` and `Reduce` properties respectively.
+In the first pass, `Map` iterates over the entire `Persons` collection and transforms each `Person` document into a `Result` instance containing the person count as 1---that is the document itself; `Reduce` iterates over the Results collection produced by Map earlier and produces one `Result` instance containing the aggregate count (sum of all `Result` with the same `City` name) for each city.
 Once the index is prepared, for each query on it with a city specified, the index returns a `Result` object containing the sum of all person from there.
-For more advanced queries, user may customize Result type to store relevant data for computing the aggregate result during reduce.
+For more complex queries, user may augment the `Result` type to store relevant data from `Person` for computing the aggregate result during reduce.

 The _MapReduce_ Distributed Computation Model
 =============================================